 This is an automatic assessment issued by SARS to certain taxpayers.
 SARS will use data collected from employers, financial institutions, medical schemes, retirement annuity fund administrators and other 3rd party data providers to generate the assessment automatically, without any input from the taxpayer.

-You should receive a SMS from SARS informing you that you have been selected for auto-assessment.
-SARS have indicated that the process will start from 1 August 2020.
+You should receive a SMS or email from SARS informing you that you have been selected for auto-assessment.
+SARS have indicated that they will send these notifications from 1 July to 7 July 2023.

 No, we think there are risks involved.
 Your auto-assessment may be inaccurate and accepting it, could result in you paying more tax than necessary.